swiftlang/swift-build/README.md

 ### With SwiftPM

-When building SwiftPM from sources which include Swift Build integration, passing `--build-system swiftbuild` will enable the new build-system.
+When building SwiftPM from sources which include Swift Build integration, passing `--build-system next` will enable the new build-system.
 This functionality is not currently available in nightly toolchains.

 ### With Xcode